 - Students who repeat more than two (2) preparation courses or any preparation course more than once are subject to dismissal from the major.

-- Also, as stated in UCLA Letters and Science regulations (UCLA General Catalog Repetition of Courses), you are limited to repeating the same course once.
+- As stated in UCLA Letters and Science regulations (UCLA General Catalog Repetition of Courses), students are limited to repeating the same course once.

 Upper Division Major Requirements